iceskaterr/iceskaterr/README.md

 - 👋 Hi, I’m @iceskaterr
 - 👀 I’m interested in Pokemon games, mainly Pokemon Revolution Online a pokemonMMO.
-On the side i play a lot of other games i program alot.
+On the side i play a lot of other games and i program alot.
 - 🌱 I’m currently learning C#/C++/Java/Python
-- 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me you

 <!---
 iceskaterr/iceskaterr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.